alexownejazayeri/100-days-of-code/README.md

 ## My commitment

 - [ ] **WIP: Code ≥ 1hr / day for the next 100 days.**
-- [ ] **WIP: Encourage at least two other people in the challenge on Twitter every day!
-Pay it forward!**
 - [ ] **WIP: Tweet my progress every day using #100DaysOfCode.**
 - [ ] **WIP: Encourage ≥2 other challengers on Twitter every day.**
 - [ ] **OPTIONAL: Submit a Pull Request and add helpful resources that others can benefit from to the repo.
 Alt: Tweet Alex Kallaway**